EXCervantes/react-portfolio/README.md

 Referenced on how to edit the React Icons to suit the page

 _reactjs - How to Style React-Icons - Stack Overflow_.
 (2019, June 17).
 Stack Overflow.
 Retrieved August 17, 2024, from https://stackoverflow.com/questions/56636280/how-to-style-react-icons

+Referenced on how to edit the auto fill form colors in Chrome

+_Removing input background colour for Chrome autocomplete? - Stack Overflow_.
+(2015, March 30).
+Stack Overflow.
+Retrieved August 17, 2024, from https://stackoverflow.com/questions/2781549/removing-input-background-colour-for-chrome-autocomplete

 ## License